 The loss or disruption of information systems could disrupt our operations and have a material adverse effect on our business.

-Our businesses rely on sophisticated information systems to obtain, rapidly process, analyze, and manage data to facilitate the purchase and distribution of thousands of inventory items from numerous distribution centers; to receive, process, and ship orders on a timely basis; to account for other product and service transactions with customers; to manage the accurate billing and collections for thousands of customers; and to process payments to suppliers.
-We continue to make substantial investments in our data centers, distribution centers and information systems, including, but not limited to, those relating to our acquisition of Alliance Healthcare and PharmaLex.
-To the extent our information systems are not successfully implemented or fail, or to the extent there are data center interruptions or outages caused by factors such as infrastructure overload, ransomware attacks, security breaches or natural disaster, our business and results of operations may be materially adversely affected.
-Our business and results of operations may also be adversely affected if a third-party business partner does not perform satisfactorily and/or is impacted by cybersecurity incident, or if information systems are interrupted or damaged by unforeseen events, including due to the actions of third parties.
+Our businesses rely on sophisticated information systems and AI to obtain, rapidly process, analyze, and manage data to facilitate the purchase and distribution of thousands of inventory items from numerous distribution centers; to receive, process, and ship orders on a timely basis; to account for other product and service transactions with customers; to manage the accurate billing and collections for thousands of customers; and to process payments to suppliers.
+We continue to make substantial investments in our data centers, third-party cloud-based environments and services, distribution centers and information systems, including, but not limited to, those relating to our acquisition of RCA.
+The implementation of new information systems may be more time consuming or costly than we anticipate.
+To the extent our information systems, including any new information systems, are not successfully implemented or fail, or to the extent there are data center failures, interruptions, or outages caused by factors such as infrastructure overload, ransomware attacks, security breaches or natural disasters, our business and results of operations may be materially adversely affected.
+Our business and results of operations may also be adversely affected if a third-party business partner does not perform satisfactorily and/or is impacted by a cybersecurity incident, or if information systems fail or are interrupted or damaged by unforeseen events, including due to the actions of third parties.

-Information security risks have generally increased in recent years because of the changing threat landscape, evolving vulnerabilities, proliferation of cloud-based infrastructure and other services, new technologies, supply chain dependencies and the increased sophistication and activities of perpetrators of cyber-attacks.
+Information security risks have generally increased in recent years because of the changing threat landscape, evolving vulnerabilities, proliferation of cloud-based infrastructure and other information technology services, new technologies, supply chain dependencies and the increased sophistication and activities of perpetrators of cyberattacks.
 Security incidents such as ransomware attacks are becoming increasingly prevalent and severe, as well as increasingly difficult to detect.
-These risks have increased with the growth of our business and the breadth and scope of our information systems, including as we acquire or integrate the information systems of acquired businesses, such as Alliance Healthcare and PharmaLex, into our enterprise.
-As we continue to integrate the information systems of different business units, there is the increasing possibility that a security incident in one business unit will affect others.
+These risks have increased with the growth of our business, the interconnected nature of our supply chain and partnerships, and the breadth and scope of our information systems, including as we acquire or integrate the information systems of acquired businesses, such as RCA, into our enterprise.
+As we continue to integrate the information systems of different business units, there is an increasing possibility that a security incident in one business unit will affect others.

-In addition, security incidents may disrupt our businesses and require that we expend substantial additional resources related to the security of information systems.
-We, and our third-party business partners, have experienced cyberattacks.
+In addition, security incidents may disrupt our businesses and require that we expend substantial additional resources related to the security and recovery of information systems.
+Companies in our industry have increasingly been targeted for cyberattacks, and we operate in one of the most frequently targeted industries due to the attractiveness and value of proprietary business information, personal health information and other sensitive health data, as perceived by bad actors and criminals on the dark web.
+We, and our third-party business partners, have experienced detrimental cyberattacks.
 For example, we previously disclosed cybersecurity incidents in February 2024 and in March 2023.
-Although the prior incidents did not have a material impact on us, either individually or in the aggregate, similar incidents or events in the future may materially impact our business, reputation or financial results.
+Although the prior incidents did not have a material adverse impact on us, either individually or in the aggregate, similar incidents or events in the future may do so.

 Production